fiesta-cfd/fiesta/docs/source/userguide.rst

 -------------------------------------------------------------------------------
 Lua can read environment variables and execute system calls.

-For example to read a task id from a slurm job array and store it in a variable called `angle`, do the following.
+For example to read a task id from a Slurm job array and store it in a variable called `angle`, do the following.

 .. code-block:: lua